georgenicholson/multivariate_phenotype_data_and_code/README.md

 # multivariate_phenotype_data_and_code

-This repository contains the R scripts needed to reproduce the results reported in the manuscript 'Illuminating the mammalian genome with multivariate phenotype analysis'.
+This repository contains the data and R scripts to reproduce the results reported in 'Illuminating the mammalian genome with multivariate phenotype analysis'.

 ## Installation